aamrits/frontend-interview-questions/content/js-concepts.md

 | **Example Function**   | `f(a, b, c) -> f(a)(b)(c)`                                                        | `f(a, b, c) -> g(b, c)` where `a` is fixed                                                 |
 | **Resulting Function** | Returns a series of nested functions until all arguments are provided             | Returns a new function with some arguments already applied                                 |

-##### Practical Applications
+**Practical Applications**

-* **Currying**:
+- **Currying**:

-  * Useful in functional programming for creating more reusable and composable functions.
+  - Useful in functional programming for creating more reusable and composable functions.
-  * Allows for creating utility functions with preset operations.
+  - Allows for creating utility functions with preset operations.
-  * Helps in creating higher-order functions and function pipelines.
+  - Helps in creating higher-order functions and function pipelines.

-* **Partial Application**:
+- **Partial Application**:

-  * Convenient for creating specialized functions from general ones.
+  - Convenient for creating specialized functions from general ones.
-  * Useful in situations where certain arguments are frequently reused.
+  - Useful in situations where certain arguments are frequently reused.
-  * Simplifies complex function calls by pre-filling some arguments.
+  - Simplifies complex function calls by pre-filling some arguments.

-##### Example of Currying and Partial Application Together
+**Example of Currying and Partial Application Together**

-Combining currying and partial application can be very powerful:

 ```javascript
 const multiply = x => y => z => x * y * z;